Can The Thyroid Gland Grow Back or Regrow? It Depends

 The following conditions result in permanent damage to the thyroid gland:

-- Thyroidectomy or partial thyroidectomy – Thyroidectomy refers to surgical removal of the thyroid gland.
-Patients typically undergo this procedure if they have thyroid cancer, large thyroid nodules, or other problems which compromise the thyroid gland itself.
+• Thyroidectomy or partial thyroidectomy – Thyroidectomy refers to surgical removal of the thyroid gland.
+Patients typically undergo this procedure if they have thyroid cancer, large thyroid nodules, or other problems that compromise the thyroid gland itself.
 As you might imagine, when you cut something out of the body it is gone forever.
 Because of this, surgical removal of your thyroid gland should only be done if absolutely necessary.
-For many conditions which “require” thyroid removal, it may be possible to use certain treatments to either prevent or prolong the time needed until the operation.
+For many conditions that “require” thyroid removal, it may be possible to use certain treatments to either prevent or prolong the time needed until the operation.
 It’s also important to note that some people only have a portion of their thyroid gland removed when they undergo surgery.
 This is referred to as a partial or hemi thyroidectomy.
 If at least half of the thyroid gland is left intake in your body then this thyroid gland tissue can enlarge and may be able to make up for the missing portion.
 This only works if you still have at least 50% of your thyroid gland remaining, however.

-- Radioactive iodine ablation or RAI for short – Another condition that results in permanent thyroid gland damage is known as radioactive iodine.
+• Radioactive iodine ablation or RAI for short – Another condition that results in permanent thyroid gland damage is known as radioactive iodine.
 In this condition, thyroid patients are given radioactive iodine which enters into the thyroid gland and causes permanent damage and scarring because of the damage from radiation.
-Even though the thyroid gland is still left in your neck it is rendered non functional through this process.
+Even though the thyroid gland is still left in your neck it is rendered non-functional through this process.
 Like those who undergo thyroidectomy, RAI can either be “complete” or “partial”.
 “Complete” RAI results in damage to the entire gland while a “partial” RAI may result in damage to only a fraction of thyroid gland tissue.
 If you’ve undergone RAI in the past you will need to talk to the doctor who did the procedure to see if you have any functioning thyroid gland left.

-- End stage Hashimoto’s Thyroiditis – This is one medical condition that results in complete thyroid gland damage but isn’t a medical procedure given to patients by doctors.
+• End-stage Hashimoto’s Thyroiditis – This is one medical condition that results in complete thyroid gland damage but isn’t a medical procedure given to patients by doctors.
 Hashimoto’s thyroiditis is an autoimmune disease of the thyroid gland and, if left unchecked and untreated, will eventually result in destruction of the thyroid gland.
 This process is gradual and usually occurs over decades but it will occur eventually if the condition is not stopped.
 There are many treatments and therapies which can potentially halt autoimmune damage to the thyroid gland which you should take advantage of if you are a patient suffering from Hashimoto’s!
 Do whatever is in your power right NOW to prevent this damage from occurring.

 Your Next Steps